martinmhan/messaging-app-api/README.md

   - Automated Tests via CircleCI

 ### Notes:
-  - The `BaseController` and `RouterContainer` classes (along with /types/types.ts) were built to strictly enforce specific protocols in handling requests/responses (as opposed to using stray request handler functions passed into an `Express.Router` instance).
+  - The `BaseController` and `RouterContainer` classes (along with /types/types.ts) were built to strictly enforce specific protocols in handling requests/responses.
 Namely, the response body must follow the `JSONResponse` interface, and error messages/status codes are pre-defined.
-  - Certain socket tests were difficult to test since they relied on the socket client NOT receiving an event from the socket server.
+  - Certain socket tests were difficult to test since they relied on a socket client NOT receiving an event from the socket server.
 For these, I nested a failing test inside the expected-to-not-happen socket event and used a `setTimeout(done, 1000)` (i.e., wait 1s for it to occur, then pass), but I'm sure there is a better way to do this..
   - Users are "soft-deleted" using a unique `deletedOn` column (defaulted to 0).
 This allows the user table to retain history of deleted users, while still keeping the `userName` unique for active users
   - Text columns are encrypted using a static IV since column searches (e.g., for a specific `userName`) were not easily doable with one unique per row.
-Open to suggestions how one might achieve both
+Open to suggestions how one might achieve both.

 ### Resources:
   - https://www.typescriptlang.org/docs/